ibm-cloud-docs/monitoring/iam_grant.md

 ## Step 2.
-Add permissions to manage events
+Add permissions to manage data
 {: #ime_step2}

 After you set up your group, you can assign a common access policy to the group.